Online Safety Policy 2024.docx

 New Technologies

-• Emerging technologies will be examined for educational benefit before use at Roselyn House School / The RHISE Service is allowed.
+• Emerging technologies will be examined for educational benefit before use at Roselyn House School is allowed.

 • Students may bring mobile phones to school, as we understand that these are a source of attachment to family members but they will not be used during lessons or formal school time unless authorised or for educational purposes (For example TEAMS chats).